Sparsh Mittal, assistant professor, Indian Institute of Technology, Roorkee, India

 Across the Board: From Tiny Wearables to Large Data Centers

 IoT devices and wearables have tight power and area budgets, which precludes over-specialization.
 For example, a smartwatch chip cannot host separate accelerators for speech, audio, image, or video processing.
-In smartphones running on an Android operating system, the programming support for mobile GPU or DSP is not fully mature.
-In fact, on a typical mobile SoC, the theoretical peak performance of mobile CPUs equals that of mobile GPUs.
+In smartphones running on Android*, the programming support for mobile GPU or DSP is not fully mature.
+In fact, on a typical mobile system system-on-a-chip (SoC), the theoretical peak performance of mobile CPUs equals that of mobile GPUs.
 Further, data centers supporting web services, such as social networks, see a significant fluctuation in computing demand over time.
 CPUs can meet this variability in demand due to their high availability and efficiency for both deep-learning and non-deep-learning tasks.
 Finally, in extreme environments such as defense and medical, which require security certifications, CPUs are sometimes the only platform of choice.

 Not Missing the Obvious: Economy and Ease of Use